Herceptin® (trastuzumab)

 Metastatic Breast Cancer

-Herceptin has 2 approved uses in metastatic breast cancer:
+Herceptin has 2 approved uses in adults with metastatic breast cancer:

 • Herceptin in combination with the chemotherapy drug paclitaxel is approved for the first line treatment of Human Epidermal growth factor Receptor 2-positive (HER2+) metastatic breast cancer